OpenMindOpenWorld/trace_id/README.md

 #### `TraceId`

-A lightweight wrapper around a UUID v4 that represents a unique trace identifier.
+A lightweight wrapper around a high-performance trace identifier that represents a unique trace ID compliant with W3C TraceContext specification.

 ```rust
 use trace_id::TraceId;